The Top 5 Reasons to Invest in the Non-Conventional Investment Sector Today

 Jeffrey Sweeney, Chairman and CEO at US Capital Global, and Charles Towle, Managing Partner at US Capital Global, share the firm's unique investment perspective on “investment-grade” alternatives.

-The current economic landscape is marked by modest returns and increased market volatility.¹ In this landscape, focusing on best practices in alternatives, especially private credit securities, has the potential to deliver higher returns in exchange for a little less liquidity, not increased risk.
+The current economic landscape is marked by modest returns and increased market volatility.1 In this landscape, focusing on best practices in alternative investments, especially private credit securities, has the potential to deliver higher returns in exchange for less liquidity, not increased risk.
 Investors will each have their own unique set of needs, but here are five reasons for registered investment advisors (RIAs), family offices, and individual investors to diversify into private equity and private debt.

 1. Rapid growth in alternative securities

-We are witnessing an explosion in private investment capital.² As more money has accumulated in private-equity firms and sovereign-wealth funds, companies are tapping them for capital and delaying going public,³ sometimes delivering sizable early investment gains to private rather than public investors.
+Currently, we are witnessing an explosion in private investment capital.2 As more money has accumulated in private-equity firms and sovereign-wealth funds, companies are tapping them for capital and delaying going public3, sometimes delivering sizable early investment gains to private rather than public investors.

 Sources: The Wall Street Journal, Sovereign Wealth Fund Institute, PitchBook.